SpaceManNate/KIRC_Software/KIRC_FltCmp_v0.1/README.txt

 			start/resume button doesn't appear as an option, but if you reset the device (using the reset button), it still works.
 Not sure why.

+*3/1/2014: Added safety functions (Timeout, and Killswitch).
+Restructured code again, made the read input function more efficient.
+		   Started doing stability testing for the quadcopter, some success, still needs work.
+		   Output to motors drifts slowly over time.

 /*
  * Copyright (c) 2013, Texas Instruments Incorporated
  * All rights reserved.